NHS priorities

 On completion of all aspects of this learning programme you should be able to:

-• describe what patient-centred care means
+• describe what person-centred care means

 • be more confident when communicating with the people who come into your pharmacy